saee-gore/StudentDataStorage/README.md

 Programmers:

-- Saee Gore
-- Jeffrey Lipford
 - Adam Kimsey
 - Darshan Patel
+- Jeffrey Lipford
+- Saee Gore

 Getting Started
 These instructions will give you a brief idea about how to implement this piece of code.

 - Install Visual Studio 2019
-- Clone the entire project directory from GitHub using the command git clone account
 - Create a console app VB project
 - Paste the code and run the project